quixio/quix-docs/docs/tutorials/predictive-maintenance/get-project.md

 If you have named your secrets slightly differently to the environment variable names, you can still assign the secrets to environment variables by using the dropdown in the Deployment dialog:

 ![Secrets dropdown](./images/assign-secret-dropdown.png)assign

+!!! note

+    You will need to restart services (if they are running) where you have just added a secret.

 ## 🏃‍♀️ Next step